-Comment - use this field to comment on the request.
+Comment – use this field to comment on the request.
 This allows for bi-directional communication between the requestor and the librarian.
-For example, the requestor may change something since original submission, and needs to flag the librarian working on the part.
+For example, the requestor may change something since the original submission, and needs to flag the librarian working on the part.
 Or perhaps the librarian requires additional information, or confirmation on some aspect of the part.
 With the comment written, click the Add Comment button to submit it.
 Any comment will appear in the History region of the page, and also in the information stream when viewing the part request in Altium Designer through the Explorer panel.

 History – a running stream of events related to this request.

 At any time, a user can view the part requests that they were responsible for initiating (Requestor), or are responsible for working on (Librarian).
 This can be performed from the Part Requests page of the server's browser interface.